Your rights

 Doctena as processor vs. controller

 Where Doctena acts as the processor for a healthcare professional (for example, the appointment record), the primary controller is the practitioner.
 We forward your request to that practitioner and cooperate with them to fulfil it.
-Where Doctena acts as the controller in its own right (Doctena account, marketing communications, Trust Center analytics), we handle the request directly.
+Where Doctena acts as the controller in its own right (Doctena account, marketing communications), we handle the request directly.
 The GDPR page sets out the full role model.

 Requests for or by minors